-I am primarily interested in the Age of Revolutions, print culture, early North American political cultures, and Atlantic history.
+I am primarily interested in the histories of the American Revolution, the Age of Revolutions, American media and politics, and Atlantic history.

 “The Reign of Error: The French Revolution and North American Information Politics, 1789–1795,” (Journal of the Early Republic, Fall 2019).

 Why did Canadians and Americans experience the French Revolution so differently?
 Historians have usually attributed their perceptions of this event to ideological commitments.
 In this article, I argue that a significant, and largely unnoticed, part of this story involves the flow of news into these spaces.
 As a dataset of newspaper citations reveals, American observers engaged with significantly more news that arrived directly from France which reflected a revolutionary orthodoxy, while Canadians relied more heavily on Francophobic reports from London.

 “Media Literacy in the Age of Revolutions,” for forthcoming volume The Age of Revolutions in the Digital Age, ed.
 Ben Wright, Nora Slonimsky, and Mark Boonshoft.

 “Radicalism, Resistance, and Reaction amid Atlantic Revolution,” for forthcoming multivolume collection The Cambridge History of the American Revolution, ed.
 Marjoleine Kars, Michael McDonnell, and Andrew M. Schocket.